 Black Milk Clothing

 The story behind Black Milk is authentic, from having no money to invest in materials, to getting access to what you can and creating something unique out of it.
-Black Milk is a fashion line that’s popular amongst those who love to express their freedom and the free-thinking spirit through their clothe.
-It’s amazing how a fashion line that’s built from the ground up by a creative artist, can attract the same exact crowd because they feel the same way.
+This is a fashion line that’s popular amongst those who love to express their freedom and the free-thinking spirit through their clothing style.
+It’s amazing how a fashion line that’s built from the ground up by a creative artist can attract the same exact crowd because they feel the same way.

 Remember that some brands choose to run an online store only because a few customers have asked for it, or because they understand that there are some implications of having an online store.
 Bokeh Life’s website is simple, it’s four styles of caps that can be navigated using jQuery navigation.
 Click on the hat, a new modal appears that show a few models wearing the hat, and a nice Buy button to help you get this one shipped right to your door.
 The elegance of style in this web design is the ultimate reflection of elegance that Bokeh puts into their caps.

-Afends understands the composure that good design can have, just like you need to roll back your shoulders to become more present, you need a design that is talking to the customer directly, through the means of visual appearances; the kind that are integrated with real world elements so that the design of the product can be seen in its full blossom.
-We love how Afends are using an Instagram widget at the bottom of their website to display the latest Instagram posts from people who use Afends apparel.
+Afends understands the composure that good design can have.
+Just as you need to roll back your shoulders to become more present, you need a design that is talking to the customer directly, through the means of visual appearances; the kind that is integrated with real-world elements so that the design can be seen in its full blossom.
+We also love how Afends use an Instagram widget at the bottom of their website to display the latest Instagram posts from people who use their apparel.

-If you run a brand that has a product that many already know about, making a website that can sell the product quickly is going to be much less easy.
-And that’s the path that Lunet Eyewear has taken, their online eCommerce store consists of a simple navigation header and a product placement that gives you a clear idea of what the latest version of the sunglasses are, and how to purchase them.
+If you run a brand that has a product that many already know about, making a website that can sell the product quickly is going to be a lot easier.
+And that’s the path that Lunet Eyewear has taken; their online eCommerce store consists of a simple navigation header and a product placement that gives you clear product information, and how to purchase them.
 They also use a jQuery notification popup to tell European customers that they offer free shipping within Europe.
 It’s little widgets like these that make all the difference for the UX of the website.

 The Garden Edit

-The Garden Edit redraws the traditional boundaries associated with shopping and the garden by bringing together a modern collection of products that embody functionality, timelessness and beauty.
+The Garden Edit redraws the traditional boundaries associated with shopping and the garden.
+They do this by bringing together a modern collection of products that embody functionality, timelessness and beauty.
 John’s roots go back to London, a kind of place where style and passion is highly appreciated.
-He has turned his gardening skills into a full blown business, anyone within the London area can order a bouquet of flowers prepared by John, and his remarkable gardening skills.
-He does actually sell quite a bit of gardening tools as well, all of which as you will learn are quite modern and fill fit right into the space of a creative gardener.
+He has turned his gardening skills into a full blown business.
+Anyone within the London area can order a bouquet of flowers prepared by John, and his remarkable gardening skills.
+He also sells gardening tools, all of which as you will learn are quite modern and fit right into the space of a creative gardener.
 Apparently listing hundreds of products on a single page can actually be very beneficial — the colorful product displays keep the customer engaged, and who knows what he is going to get a craving for next.

-Ecobee sells a home kit with sensors that can measure the temperatures of the house, and also the number of people that are in the house at any given moment.
-Their approach to selling is black on white minimal, with as much details about the product as possible.
-Their main selling page goes back to the homepage, where they use HTML5 to create individual element boxes that talk about the products most important features separately.
+Ecobee sells a home kit with sensors that can measure area temperatures, and also the number of people that are in the house at any given moment.
+Their approach to selling is black-on-white minimal, with as much details about the product as possible.
+Their main selling page goes back to the homepage.
+There, they use HTML5 to create individual element boxes that talk about the product’s most important features.

 No. 22 Bicycle Company

-Selling a bicycle in the store is quite easy, isn’t it.
+Selling a bicycle in the store is quite easy, isn’t it?
 You got the thing on display, and customers can take it for a spin if they really are interested in acquiring a professional biking piece.
-But that result can also be achieved on a website, although not with the whole going for a test ride thing.
-No. 22 has a few professional bikes for sale, and their approach is to create separate homepages for each of the bikes and talk about their appropriate specs, while including important geometrical information about the bikes too.
-The buying process involved selecting your configuration, size, and the kind of color palette you’d like to have on your bike.
+But that result can also be achieved on a website, although not with the whole “going for a test ride” thing.
+No. 22 has a few professional bikes for sale.
+Their approach is to create separate homepages for each of the bikes and talk about their appropriate specs, while including important geometrical information about the bikes too.
+Moreover, the buying process involves selecting your configuration, size, and color preferences on your bike.

-PRESS is a specialty books and things shop focusing on out of print and first edition art, fashion, design, craft, and counterculture books, new titles published by small and independent presses, and unique stationery products from around the world.
-Press has close ties in the book industry that allows them to publish amazing products at great rates.
+PRESS is a specialty books and things shop focusing on out-of-print and first edition art, fashion, design, craft, and counterculture books, new titles published by small and independent presses, and unique stationery products from around the world.
+It also has close ties in the book industry that allows them to publish amazing products at great rates.
 Flagship products include photography, art, fashion, crafts, designs, and books themselves.

 Moving into a new house?
-You will want to stock up on some unique cuttlery and glasses to make your guests feel like they’ve walked into a unique experience, but how does a brand go about selling these things on the web?
-The first step is to use good visual display content that shows the product in all possible situations, including being on an actual dinner tablet.
+You might want to stock up on some unique cuttlery and glasses to make your guests feel like they’ve walked into a unique experience.
+But how does a brand go about selling these things on the web?
+The first step is to use good visual display content that shows the product in all possible situations.
 That’s the approach of Snowe.
 Apart from that, all their product selling points are still traditional: description, product details, and use cases.

 W+K Studio Goodness

-Goodness focuses on wearables (shirts) and paper goods in the form of gift cards, and general greeting cards with that unique twist.
-All of the designs have been hand crafted and provide a very unique design experience that will be pleasant for anyone to receive.
-You can select products individually and take a look at their close-up images, and if it really speaks to you.. just finish the sale from the product page itself.
+Goodness focuses on wearables (shirts), gift cards, and general greeting cards with a twist.
+All of the designs are handcrafted, and provide a very unique design experience.
+You can select products individually and take a look at their close-up images; if it really speaks to you, just finish the sale from the product page itself.
 W+K Studio also allows the ‘quick shopping’ option to jump straight to the checkout page.

 Selling food online takes commitment.
 With so many nasty brands out there selling crappy food, it takes a special set of tools to sell your organic produce for those who can appreciate it.
 And by the looks of things, Patagonia has gotten all that figured out rather well.
-They talk about their products and their ingredients in a way where you are reassured that they contain no artificial contents, and are as organic as they come.
-With plenty of pictures, videos, and descriptions available.
-They talk about where they source the stuff from, and how it is made.
+They talk about their products and ingredients in a way that assures you that they contain no artificial content, and are as organic as they come.
+Plenty of pictures, videos, and descriptions available.
+They talk about where they source the stuff from, and the production process.
 Those are the things customers want to know about when they are shopping for delicious organic food online.

 Wocket Smart Wallet

 Welcome to Wocket Wallet, the smartest wallet that you will put in your pocket!
-They use the first header space on the website to promote the wallet with a background video that shows different people using the thing directly in a shopping experience.
-Then, as you scroll down the homepage, all other elements of the wallet begin to add up and you actually get to see each of the steps of making a purchase and how you will be able to recreate that same experience once you purchase the wallet.
-The more detailed you get about your product details, the more interested customers are going to be about making a purchase themselves.
-Wocket Smart Wallet is a great design example of how modern technology can make it seem like you already own the product.
+They use the first header space on the website to promote the wallet with a background video that shows different people using it directly in a shopping experience.
+Then, as you scroll down the homepage, all its other elements begin to add up.
+You will actually get to see each of the steps of making a purchase and how you will be able to recreate that same experience once you purchase the wallet.
+The more you share about your product’s details, the more interested customers are going to be about making a purchase.
+Wocket Smart Wallet is also a great design example of how modern technology takes you to an amazing experience; it can make it seem like you already own the product.

-360 Cameras are gaining high momentum, top YouTube bloggers and brands are using 360 to add special touches to their branding experience, and 360fly could be the tool that you will end up using in your own marketing efforts.
-Their design is another example of how crucial it is going to be to talk about pressing product points with stunning visual content, and easy to grasp descriptions.
-The footer of the page has been dedicated to full technical specs of the product, another good element to incorporate in your own eCommerce designs.
+360 Cameras are gaining high momentum.
+Top YouTube bloggers and brands are using 360 to add special touches to their branding experience; 360fly could be the tool that you will end up using in your own marketing efforts.
+Their design is another example of how crucial it is going to be to talk about pressing product points with stunning visual content, and easy-to-grasp descriptions.
+Moreover, the footer of the page has been dedicated to the full technical specs of the product; another good element to incorporate in your own eCommerce designs.

 A Book Apart

-And sure.. if all else fails, then you can come and check out A Book Apart, a famous resource of books that talk about web design, and general creative design.
-A Book Apart runs a direct online store in-built within the same page where the products are being talked about.
-Pleasing design with books that are going to please your design senses, if not for yourself — then get these for your designer team, because they’ll need all this knowledge to replicate some of those mesmerizing designs that we endured in this roundup.
+And sure… if all else fails, then you can come and check out A Book Apart.
+It is a famous resource for books that talk about web design, and general creative design.
+A Book Apart runs a direct online store within the same page where they talk about their products.
+Pleasing design with books that are going to please your design senses, if not for yourself.
+Get these for your designer team.
+Because they’ll need all this knowledge to replicate some of those mesmerizing designs that we endured in this roundup.

 eCommerce Designs for Inspiration

 We really went all out with this one.
 The amount of inspiring designs in one place has never been seen before.
-The focus point we took with this one was aesthetics of design, and the ability to talk about your brand or product through a web design in such way that the user feels like he is becoming a part of something bigger, and of course if he is going to use your product — he is.
-And Hey! eCommerce store owners, we want to see your own store designs, so please leave those comments with your own inspiring designs, we’d love to check them all out!
+The focus point we took with this one was aesthetics of design, and the ability to talk about your brand or product through a web design in such way that the user feels like he is becoming a part of something bigger.
+And hey! eCommerce store owners, we want to see your own store designs.
+So please leave those comments with your own inspiring designs; we’d love to check them all out!